2003 National League Championship Series: Series overview and aftermath

 Chicago manager Dusty Baker, who won the NL pennant in 2002 with the San Francisco Giants, fell short in his bid to become the first manager ever to take two different teams to the World Series in consecutive years.
 He did not return to the LCS until 2020 or the World Series until 2021 with the Astros, by then his 5th team managed.
-With the Astros, he finally won a championship as a manager in 2022.
+With the Astros, he finally won a championship as a manager in 2022 at the age of 73.

-Because of the two dramatic League Championship Series, that both went to a seventh game, and a major upset in the World Series, the 2003 postseason was considered one of the most enthralling in MLB history.
+Because of the two dramatic League Championship Series that both went to a seventh game, and a major upset in the World Series, the 2003 postseason was considered one of the most enthralling in MLB history.
+FOX won a Sports Emmy for Outstanding Live Sports Special for their coverage of the 2003 postseason, which along with the 2006 MLB postseason, are the only times the award has been given to a league's playoff in a team sport.

 The Cubs were upset again by the Marlins during the 2020 Wild Card Series, losing the series in a two-game sweep.

 Steve Bartman, the 2004 Cubs, and beyond

 The Cubs implosion in Game 6 only added to the Curse of the Billy Goat lore.
 Steve Bartman was immediately labeled the reason for their implosion, as the team had a complete meltdown after Bartman reached out to catch a flyball in foul territory, disrupting Moises Alou's potential catch.
 In the moments following the play, Cubs' fans shouted insults and threw debris at Bartman.
 For his safety, security was forced to escort him from the ballpark.

 Bartman's name, as well as personal information about him, appeared on Major League Baseball's online message boards minutes after the game ended.
 As many as six police cars gathered outside his home to protect Bartman and his family following the incident.
 Afterwards, then-Illinois Governor Rod Blagojevich suggested that Bartman join a witness protection program, while then-Florida Governor Jeb Bush offered Bartman asylum.
 In the years after the incident, Bartman would live in virtual anonymity.
 He declined interviews, sponsorships, and request for public appearances.
 In 2011, ESPN Films released “Catching Hell”, a documentary about Bartman’s memorable gaffe in the 2003 NLCS.
 However, like he did for other media opportunities, Bartman had no involvement with the project.

 After the Cubs ended their 108-year drought and won the World Series in 2016, Steve Bartman's name once again came into focus as he received a championship ring from Cubs owner Tom Ricketts and the Ricketts family as a special gift on July 31, 2017.
 In his statement to the press, Bartman was relieved and hopeful that the saga of the 2003 foul ball incident surrounding himself and his family would finally be over.